Is your child being groomed by a sexual predator though their video games?

 If you find out that your child has been groomed by a sexual predator, you need to take action.
 Do not ignore that this has happened.
 It will be a difficult time for both you and your child so you should seek guidance and support as soon as you find out something has happened.

 While you will want to put this behind you as quickly as possible, it is important that you find out who your child has been talking to.
 Speak to your child, and if your child is unable to share these details with you for whatever reason, speak to your child’s friends, teachers or anyone else who might know who they have been speaking with.
 The more you can document the better.
-Do not delete any conversations without screen shotting them.
+Do not delete any conversations without taking a screen shot of them.
 You need the evidence to use to report them.
 Ensure to include their username and time stamps.

 When you find out who your child has been speaking to, report the predator.
 The FBI is keen on finding these predators in order to make them stop.
 It is a crime to engage in this behavior with children.
 Your local authorities will be able to help you report this information to the right people.
 Once you have reported this information, follow the advice and direction of the law enforcement.